tarantool/cartridge-cli/doc/commands/failover.rst

             -   Failover provider parameters.
 Described in a JSON-formatted string like ``"{'lock_delay': 14}"``.

-To learn more about the parameters, check the `corresponding section <cartridge-cli_failover-parameters>`_.
+To learn more about the parameters, check the corresponding :ref:`section of this document <cartridge-cli_failover-parameters>`.

 Unlike in the case with ``setup``, don't pass unnecessary parameters.
 For example, don't specify the ``--state-provider`` flag when the mode is ``eventual``, otherwise you will get an error.

 ..  _cartridge-cli_failover-setup: